academic-moodle-cooperation/moodle-mod_consentform/README.md

 Documentation
 -------------

-You can find a documentation for this AMC plugin on [Github](https://github.com/academic-moodle-cooperation/moodle-mod_consentform/).
+You can find a cheat sheet for the plugin on the AMC website in german only: https://www.academic-moodle-cooperation.org/fileadmin/user_upload/p_aec/Cheat_Sheets/Einverstaendniserklaerung_einholen-DE.pdf.

 Bug Reports / Support